 New Data: Using Propane Forklifts Can Lower Emissions

-WASHINGTON (April 16, 2018) — Companies using propane-powered forklifts can significantly reduce greenhouse gas (GHG), nitrogen oxide (NOx), and sulfur oxide (SOx) emissions, according to a study commissioned by the Propane Education & Research Council.
+Companies using propane-powered forklifts can significantly reduce greenhouse gas (GHG), nitrogen oxide (NOx) and sulfur oxide (SOx) emissions according to a study commissioned by the Propane Education & Research Council (PERC).

-From August 2016 to January 2017, PERC contracted with the Gas Technology Institute (GTI) to execute a comparative emissions analysis study of propane forklifts.
+The Gas Technology Institute (GTI) and Nexight Group conducted the study to compare emissions of propane forklifts versus gasoline.
 The study leveraged tools and reports under GTI’s Carbon Management Information Center consortium, including its Source Energy and Emissions Analysis Tool (SEEAT).
-SEEAT uses government and published data sources to estimate emissions associated with the full-fuel-cycle.
-The study analyzed greenhouse gases, NOx, and SOx produced by propane, gasoline, diesel, and electric forklifts.
+SEEAT uses government and published data sources to estimate emissions associated with the full-fuel cycle.
+The study analyzed greenhouse gases, NOx and SOx produced by propane, gasoline, diesel and electric forklifts.

 The analysis found the following emissions reductions with propane forklifts: